Krystian Zimerman: Criticism of US policy

 On 26 April 2009, Zimerman vowed to his audience at Los Angeles's Walt Disney Concert Hall that, in protest at America's placement of a missile defense shield in Poland, this would be his final appearance in the United States.
 He had made a similar comment in 2006, stating he would not return until George W. Bush was out of office.
 As of September 2023 he has not made any further appearances in the United States.

-Part of his disenchantment with the USA may be the increased security at US airports, which makes it difficult to bring his piano into the country.
 In incidents in 2001 and 2006, one of his Steinway pianos was completely destroyed and another one damaged by security staff at New York JFK airport.

 Personal life

 In 1981, Zimerman moved to Röschenz in the canton of Basel-Landschaft, Switzerland, where he also became a Swiss citizen with Röschenz as his place of origin.
 According to conflicting sources, he's still living in Röschenz, or in Binningen, also near Basel.
 He married Maria (née Drygajło), a violinist, with whom he has two children: Klaudia and Ryszard.
 He divides his time among family, concerts, and performances of chamber music.
 Zimerman is an editor of the piano music of Władysław Szpilman for Boosey & Hawkes.